elysiajs/documentation/docs/collections/eden.md

 # Eden
-Eden is an fully type-safe client for Elysia for communicating with Elysia server.
+Eden is an fully type-safe client for communicating with Elysia server.

 Weight just 500 bytes according to [bundlephobia](https://bundlephobia.com/package/@elysiajs/eden).